benisrael29/face-rec/README.md

 6. To exit the application, press 'q' while the window is in focus.

+### Improved Face Recognition

+The application uses a robust face tracking algorithm that can maintain face identity even when people move:

+- Each detected face gets a persistent ID that remains consistent across frames
+- The system can track the same face even when it moves, turns, or temporarily leaves the frame
+- Face identity is maintained based on position, size, and movement patterns
+- This allows for accurate per-face greeting counts even with natural movement

 ### Face Greeting Counter

 The application keeps track of how many times each individual face has been greeted: